MicrosoftDocs/xamarin-docs/docs/ios/watchos/platform/apple-pay.md

 ms.date: 03/17/2017
 ---

-# Apple Pay on watchOS
+# Apple Pay on watchOS in Xamarin

 Apple has made several enhancements to Apple Pay in watchOS 3 that adds support for In-App Payments.
 This allows the user to securely provide payment and contact information to pay for physical goods and services directly from the Apple Watch.